 Figure 4.4.15-1.
-East Azusa Decade-by-Decade Map231
+East Azusa Decade-by-Decade Map199

-A majority of the population in East Azusa are younger than 64 years old.
+At the time of preparation of this HCS, a majority of the population in East Azusa are younger than 64 years old.
 25 percent of the population are over 65 years old.
 42 percent of the population are between the ages of 35 and 64 years old, 21 percent are under the age of 19 years old, and 13 percent of the population are between the ages of 20 and 34 years old.
 The population of East Azusa is primarily White, who make up approximately 69 percent of the population.
-The remaining population includes the Latino community who make up 18 percent, the Asian community who make up 9 percent, and the remaining 4 percent who make up other racial backgrounds or those who are of mixed race.232
+The remaining population includes the Latino community who make up 18 percent, the Asian community who make up 9 percent, and the remaining 4 percent who make up other racial backgrounds or those who are of mixed race.200